GoogleCloudPlatform/cloud-for-marketing/marketing-analytics/activation/gmp-googleads-connector/README.md

   - `debug`, optional, default value is `false`.
 If it's set as `true`, the request is validated but not executed.
 Only errors are returned.
   - `adsConfig`, configuration items for [conversion adjustments][conversion_adjustments]:
-    - `conversion_action`, Resource name of the conversion action in the format `customers/${customerId}/conversionActions/${conversionActionId}`.
+    - `conversionAction`, Resource name of the conversion action in the format `customers/${customerId}/conversionActions/${conversionActionId}`.
-    - `adjustment_type`, for enhanced conversions, it should be `ENHANCEMENT`.
+    - `adjustmentType`, for enhanced conversions, it should be `ENHANCEMENT`.
-    - `user_identifier_source`: If you uploaded user identifiers in the conversions, you need to specify the [source][user_identifier].
+    - `userIdentifierSource`: If you uploaded user identifiers in the conversions, you need to specify the [source][user_identifier].

 [conversion_adjustments]: https://developers.google.com/google-ads/api/reference/rpc/latest/ConversionAdjustment